Copyright © Greene County | All Rights Reserved

 Juvenile defendants are given a variety of sentencing options.
 Some are standard (but the teen jury decides on the quantity), and others are creative and specific to each juvenile defendant.

-The standard requirements for each participant include: 2-6 jury sessions at Teen Court, 3-12 Community Service Hours, and 40-160 Community Action Points (which are earned by doing positive activities in the community).
+The standard requirements for each participant include: 1-4 jury sessions at Teen Court, 3-12 Community Service hours, and 75-150 Community Action Points (which are earned by doing positive activities in the community, school, and/or home).
 Each defendant is also required to attend a Family Communication Workshop with a parent/guardian, and one gender specific event in either GEMs or Spartans programming.

-The rest of the sentence is up to the jury.
-Some ideas that are regularly used include: apology letters to victims or parents, interviews with community members on specific topics, drug and alcohol classes, random drug testing, and essays on various topics.
-The juries are encouraged to be creative, and several new ideas come out in every jury session.
+The remainder of the sentence is decided by the jury.
+Some ideas that are regularly used include: apology letters to victims/parents, interviews with community members on specific topics, drug and alcohol counseling, random drug testing, and essays on various topics.
+The juries are encouraged to be creative.
+Several new ideas come out in every jury session.